Ultimate Guide To Wedding Cakes

 Should We Serve Wedding Cake and Dessert?
 This is one of those wedding etiquette questions we always get asked.
 Frankly, there is no strict etiquette rule on this.
 Lots of brides we know serve dessert in addition to wedding cake but this is in no way mandatory.
 Historically, wedding cakes weren’t that great to eat, so most people served dessert.
 These days, a wedding cake isn’t just for show – cake bakers fully expect it to be the primary dessert at the wedding and the quality and taste are paramount.

 Do I have to have a white wedding cake?
-Short answer is a definite no. Wedding cakes these days have morphed into a creative expression of the couple and cake designer.
+The short answer is a definite no. Wedding cakes these days have morphed into a creative expression of the couple and cake designer.
 Cakes now incorporate amazing color and character.
 We’ve seen unusual wedding cakes, traditional wedding cakes, heart shaped wedding cakes, gorgeous vintage wedding cakes and even gold wedding cakes.
 Some couples choose their cake color and decoration based on the time of year they are marrying.
 For example, if you will marry in the fall they would go one route, whereas in the spring they would do something different.
 Cake designers are more than willing to sit down with you and come up with something that reflects your personality and taste.
 Often they will have photos of weddings cakes they’ve created in the past to help you get a good idea of their work.
-Despite everything we said above, we still love white wedding cakes too, gone are the days that white wedding cake is boring if you have the right cake designer working with you.
+Despite everything we said above, we still love white wedding cakes too.

 Why are custom cakes so expensive?
 You can get an inexpensive wedding cake, but you’re probably getting one made with different ingredients than a custom wedding cake.
-To have a custom-crafted wedding cake that’s a work of art, couples in the New York metro area pay from around $7 a slice to, well, the sky’s the limit, depending on the degree of the custom work desired, and any specialty ingredients.
-For starters, there’s artistry and experience.
-With a custom cake designer, you should also be getting the best ingredients from around the world.
-Your custom designer should be using genuine buttercream as well – which, by the way, is never snow-white.
+To have a custom-crafted wedding cake that’s a work of art, couples in the New York metro area pay from around $7 a slice.
+For this price and with a custom cake designer, you should also be getting the best ingredients from around the world.
+Your custom designer should be using genuine buttercream.
 Then, it is all about the details.

 Can I make my own wedding cake?
 Sure, if you’re up for it this can be a fun experience.
 A wedding cake is essentially just a really big layer cake, and making one from scratch can be fun as long as you plan ahead, are organized, and have all the right equipment on hand.
 The key to making a wedding cake is to find the right recipe.
 We tracked down and found the best wedding cake recipes ever.